Best Car Insurance Companies for Claims (2026)

 Travelers

 Travelers earns a 4.8 out of 5 customer experience score and offers the lowest average premium among the four companies featured here, at $97 per month or $1,164 annually.
-That's 29% below the national average, making Travelers the strongest option if you want a high-quality claims experience at the most competitive price.
+At 29% below the national average, Travelers is the strongest pick for drivers who want a high-quality claims experience at the most competitive price.

-Travelers processes claims through a combination of in-person adjusters and a digital claims portal, giving policyholders flexibility in how they manage the process.
-The company has a large national network of preferred repair shops and strong financials, which supports consistent and timely claim payments.
-Travelers ranks particularly well for straightforward collision and comprehensive claims, where fast turnaround matters most.
+Travelers processes claims through in-person adjusters and a digital claims portal, so policyholders can manage the process on their own terms.
+Its national network of preferred repair shops and strong financials support consistent, timely claim payments.
+The company ranks particularly well for straightforward collision and comprehensive claims, where fast turnaround matters most.

 What sets Travelers apart: